LeahCullen20075397/kpop-app/README.md

 Basic Kpop events app, which allows a user to add an event to a list of events.
 These events can be liked and commented on.
 The comments can also be liked.
 Events can be added.
-Failed to get the delete feature to work.
+Delete and edit features work.

 Features:
 - basic routing between comments page and home page
 - interactive and dynamic behaviour
-- part-CRUD functionality (adding)
+- full CRUD functionality
 - Can follow links
 - data model: stub API; 2 entities
 - storybook support